k77torpedo/ForgeAndUnity/README.md

 uint targetNodeId = 2;
 NodeManager.Instance.CreateNetworkSceneInNode(targetNodeId, template);
 ```
 You will need to know the `NodeId` of the server you want to create the `NetworkScene` in.
+Also be aware that you need to have at least one `Node` set as `IsMasterNode` as otherwise no Server-To-Server communication can happen.
 As with locally creating a `NetworkScene` we also have the option to hook up on events to know if anything went wrong or the scene has been created successfully:

 ```
 //Create the NetworkScene on another Node